A Weapon and Bullet List of Contradictory Statements

 Yuen documented that unusual fact, yes, but there are plenty of other inconceivable—and contradictory—facts regarding the crime scene, especially those relating to the weapon and the ammunition that killed Kyle.
 Tom Brennan, Kyle’s father, for example, told varying stories regarding both the weapon and the ammunition.

 According to Officer Yuen, he spent a short, short period of time interviewing Tom Brennan the night of the tragedy.
 During his deposition, Officer Yuen was asked whether he’d questioned Tom Brennan about the firearm found at the scene (a Taurus .357).
-Here’s Yuen’s response: “He [Tom Brennan] advised that the firearm was stored in a nightstand.
+Here’s Yuen’s response: “He [Tom Brennan] advised that the firearm was stored inside a nightstand.
 It was in a little green military bag.
 He couldn’t remember—he couldn’t recall where the ammunition was, but he advised the gun was unloaded.
 Brennan also stated that he never told Kyle that there was a firearm inside the residence” (emphasis added).

 When interviewed by Clearwater Police Detective Stephen Bohling, however, Brennan changed his tune.
 He told Bohling that the ammunition was stored inside the same green bag as the weapon.
 Then, when Tom Brennan was deposed by Attorney Ken Dander—the lawyer representing the estate of Kyle Brennan—his story about the weapon and the bullets became even more convoluted, even more fictitious.
-He stated under oath that he showed the Taurus .357 revolver to Kyle and his older brother Sean just prior taking them to a local firing range where the two boys fired it.
+He stated under oath that he showed the Taurus .357 revolver to Kyle and his older brother Sean just prior to taking them to a local firing range, where the two boys fired it.

 “How did Kyle react to shooting the revolver?” asked Attorney Dandar.
 “He liked it,” answered Brennan.